 The Journey to Becoming Catholic

-At St. Odilia, sessions meet weekly from mid-September until after Easter on Wednesday evenings from 6:30-8pm in the Library.
-An RCIA class is offered in Spanish on Sunday mornings from 11:15am-12:45pm in the Library.
-RCIA team leads the group in catechetical instruction using the Symbolon resource, large group and small group discussion, prayer and catholic identity understanding.
-Catechumens and Candidates choose sponsors to accompany them on this journey of faith.
+Sessions meet weekly from September until after Easter on Wednesday evenings from 6:30-8 pm.
+If you are a Spanish speaker, we also offer OCIA in Spanish on Sunday mornings from 11:15 am-12:45 pm.
+The OCIA team leads the group in catechetical instruction using the Symbolon resource, large / small group discussions, and prayer.

 By late October, Catechumens and Candidates will have chosen sponsors to accompany them on this journey of faith.
 During Lent, there are a series of blessings during the Mass to prepare those seeking Baptism to enter into full communion with the Catholic Church.
 At the Easter Vigil (the night before Easter), those who desire to become members of the Catholic Church are brought into full communion with the Church.
 See the schedule below for full details.

 - Use the OCIA Inquiry Form to contact the ministers and set up an initial meeting.